 As a Forbes Five-Star Hotel, The Little Nell in Aspen has sky-high standards.
 That's why Gioanna Villabrille, the director of the property's housekeeping and health center, uses Seventh Generation for guest laundry (she uses commercial-grade detergent for tablecloths, rugs and linens).

 "Seventh Generation is clear, unscented and good for sensitive skin," said Villabrille.
-At Target.com, this popular dye-free, bleach-free and paraben-free formula has nearly 3,000 reviews and close to a 5-star rating.
+At Target.com, this popular dye-free, bleach-free and paraben-free formula has over 800 reviews and close to a 5-star rating.

 For the youngest guests at The Little Nell, Villabrille relies on Dreft.
 "It's hypo-allergenic and the best for babies," she told us.

 Dreft, beloved by moms for more than 80 years, claims to be the No. 1 pediatrician and dermatologist-recommended baby laundry detergent.
 With its signature formula specifically designed for infants, it's as gentle on skin as it is tough on getting out stubborn baby food stains.
-On Amazon it has a 4.3-star rating from nearly 550 reviews.
+On Amazon it has a 4.6-star rating from over 2,500 reviews.
 Celebrity fans, and Dreft partners, include Kevin Jonas and Kelly Rowland who said she uses it on her own clothes so she's reminded of her son wherever she goes.

 "I am in the VERY sweaty clothes industry," admitted Sydney Rosenberg, co-founder of spncycl — a laundry service based in Washington, D.C. for gyms and fitness studios.
 Rosenberg only uses HEX detergent, both at home and for her business.

 "I love HEX because it actually removes the sweaty smell from clothing while other detergents only mask the odors.
-We have even found it to remove pre-existing odors," she told TODAY Home.
+We have even found it to remove pre-existing odors," she added.

 Rosenberg also appreciates that HEX is designed specifically for workout and athleisure apparel.
 It doesn't wear away at the material or the clothing's properties such as elasticity, as much as traditional detergents.